 While I cannot rule out the “influential Italian gentleman” was a lone-actor, there are too many coincidences to accept this scenario at face value.
 It is possible scenario, but not a likely one in my opinion.
 The number of coincidences suggest to me that the Bergoglian campaign was already in high gear upon Bergoglio’s arrival in Rome – indeed, if not before (See Note 3).
 If the “influential Italian gentleman” was sent to McCarrick, it appears Cardinal Murphy-O’Connor may have organized it.
 However, at this early stage, I suspect Cardinal Bergoglio would have been involved as well, wanting to leave nothing to chance.

-The list of candidates to be the “influential Italian gentleman” is not be found in the ranks of the masons as some have suggested.
+The list of candidates to be the “influential Italian gentleman” is not to be found in the ranks of the masons as some have suggested.
 Instead, given the importance of McCarrick to the campaign, I believe this individual would have been among the most trusted, lay friends, advisers and sycophants in Bergoglio’s orbit.
-In part III of this series, I will suggest one potential candidate who might be the “influential Italian gentleman.”
+Thus, my hunch would be, it would one of the three Italian journalist Bergoglio met on the day of his arrival in Rome, i.e., Gianni Valente, Andrea Tornielli, or Lucio Brunelli.
+My sense would be, the odds are great it would be Valente (a long time friend of Bergoglio) or Tornielli (see part III of this series).

 If there was indeed an approach made to McCarrick by a layman at the direction of Cardinal Bergoglio or Cardinal Murphy-O’Connor before the start of the general congregations (March 4), does this have any relevance in light of Universi Domenici Gregis?
 I can’t say.
 I am not a canonist.
 I don’t see anything in UDG that appears to apply.
 If a canonist would like to express an opinion, feel free to email me.